SAP-docs/preview.developer.concur.com/src/api-guides/ERP-integration/posting-via-financial-integration-service.markdown

 1. Get Financial Transactions - Obtain final-approved reports (or invoices) from the FIS queue.
 1. Post Financial Transaction Acknowledgements - **Required step** Acknowledge each Document ID that has been obtained.
 The application should complete this acknowledgement immediately for all of the Document IDs that have been obtained to avoid the processor from recalling the document while the app is trying to integrate it into the ERP.
-1. Post Financial Transactions Confirmations - **Required step** Post the status of the ERP integration for each report (success or failure) back into the SAP Concur solution after integrating into the customer's ERP.
+1. Post Financial Transactions Confirmations - **Required step** Post the status of the ERP integration for each report (success or failure) back into the SAP Concur solution after integrating into the customer's ERP. **NOTE**: In case of a failure when posting data to the ERP, your app needs to back out all the transactions from the ERP that were from the same document (expense report, invoice, cash advance, or request), regardless if some of the document entries were successfully posted to the ERP.
 1. Post Financial Payment Confirmations - **Recommended** Post the financial payment results into the SAP Concur solution.

 The following are the recommended steps when you create a file based on FIS data prior to importing into the ERP: